Circular economy incentives

 - The recycling industry was included in the electricity tax category for industry at the start of 2022.
 Responsible organisation: Ministry of Finance.

-- Parliament approved a tax on mining minerals excavated in Finland, which was introduced in the beginning of 2024.
+- Parliament approved a tax on mining minerals excavated in Finland that is applicable as from 2024.
+The tax was raised in the beginning of 2026.
+The tax on metalliferous minerals is 2.5% of their taxable value, while the tax on other minerals is EUR 0.60 per tonne.
 The purpose of the tax is to allocate a fair compensation to the society for the use of non-renewable natural resources.

-- From the beginning of 2023, the waste tax on landfilled waste was raised from EUR 70 to EUR 80 per tonne.
-The tax base has been expanded to also include a tax on gypsum waste from construction and demolition as from 2023 and on green liquor dregs as from 2027.
+- In the beginning of 2023, the waste tax on landfilled waste was raised from EUR 70 to EUR 80 per tonne.
+From 2023 the tax base has included a tax on gypsum waste from construction and demolition and from 2027 it will also include a tax on green liquor dregs.

 2. We will increase low-carbon circular economy solutions e.g. in construction, energy and infrastructure projects and service procurements in the public sector.

-- Project on ecological objectives for public procurements (in Finnish) will formulate, in cooperation with a broad range of stakeholders, the national objectives by 2035 for the most effective procurement categories to reduce the carbon and ecological footprint and promote a circular economy by setting targets for the relevant procurements.
+- Project on ecological objectives for public procurements (in Finnish) cooperated with a broad range of stakeholders to prepare the national objectives to 2035 for the most significant procurement categories to reduce the carbon and ecological footprint and promote a circular economy by setting targets for the relevant procurements.
+Based on the proposals of this project, the Government approved a resolution on the ecological objectives of public procurements on 13 March 2026.
+Responsible organisation: Ministry of the Environment.

-- The network-based Competence Centre for Sustainable and Innovative Public Procurement in Finland KEINO has promoted low-carbon circular economy solutions through the KEINO Academy, change agents and thematic developer groups.
-The activities of the Competence Centre will end during 2024 but some of the measures that have been introduced will continue.
+- The network-based Competence Centre for Sustainable and Innovative Public Procurement in Finland KEINO promoted low-carbon circular economy solutions through the KEINO Academy, change agents and thematic developer groups.
+The Competence Centre seized operating in 2024 but some of the measures will continue.

 - The Criteria Bank for sustainable procurements was published in autumn 2023.
-Various actors in the public sector can use the Criteria Bank to find ready-made sustainability requirements for their procurements.
-The criteria have been developed through market dialogue with clients, suppliers and key stakeholders in the field.
+The actors in the private sector can use the Criteria Bank to find sustainability requirements for their own procurements.
+The criteria were developed in interaction among the customers, suppliers and key stakeholders in the field.
 Responsible organisation: Ministry of Economic Affairs and Employment.

-- The project on distributing risks in sustainable and innovative public procurement knowledge examined ways to manage the uncertainties related to the introduction of new solutions.
-The final report of the project Distributing risks in sustainable and innovative public procurement was published in May 2022.
-The proposals include new models for public funding.
+- The project on distributing risks in sustainable and innovative public procurement explored ways to manage the uncertainties related to the introduction of new solutions.
+The proposals of the final report of the project published in May 2022 include new models for public funding.
 Responsible organisations: Ministry of Economic Affairs and Employment and Prime Minister’s Office.

 3. We will increase funding for RDI and ecosystem activities that promote a low-carbon circular economy and for demonstration and facility investments.

-- Business Finland launched the Circular Transition for Zero Waste mission in 2023.
+- The Circular Economy and Zero Waste mission of Business Finland ran from 2023 to 2025.
 The missions guide the operations of Business Finland in the long term.
-The aim is to broadly create value for society and find significant future market opportunities for Finnish companies, including with respect to a systemic change of a circular economy.
+The aim was to broadly create value for society and find significant future market opportunities for Finnish companies, including with respect to a systemic change of a circular economy.

 - Finland’s Sustainable Growth Programme has earmarked EUR 110 million to Business Finland for the industry’s recycling and reuse investments.
-The projects will be implemented by 2026.
+The projects are to be implemented by 2026.
 Responsible organisation: Business Finland.

 - The EU regional and structural policy programme Innovation and Skills in Finland (2021-2027) aims to promote energy efficiency and the circular economy and to reduce greenhouse gas emissions.
-Funding will also be allocated to measures that prepare for climate change.
+Funding (about EUR 677 million) will also be targeted to actions to prepare for climate change.
 Responsible organisations: Ministry of Economic Affairs and Employment and Ministry of the Environment.

-- In June 2022 the Ministry of the Environment awarded more than one million euros in grants to municipalities for climate and circular economy projects (in Finnish).
+- In June 2022 the Ministry of the Environment awarded more than one million euros in grants to municipalities for climate and circular economy projects.
 Funding was granted to 20 projects to reduce greenhouse gas emissions and promote the sustainable use of natural resources.
 Responsible organisation: Ministry of the Environment.